-What Happened to Jennifer Dulos: A Missing Mom, Murder Charges and a Search That Captivated the Nation - E!
+How the Disappearance of Connecticut Mom Jennifer Dulos Turned Into a Murder Case - E!
 Online

 While police searched for Jennifer, the kids—then between the ages of 8 and 13 (including two sets of twins)—were with their maternal grandmother in New York.
 Fotis' family attorney filed a motion for a new custody hearing after, the father of five alleged, he had gone to see them on May 26 and was turned away.
 A hearing was set for June 5, 2019.

-However, Fotis and Troconis, who had been living together with Troconis' 10-year-old daughter at the time, were arrested on June 2 at a hotel in Avon, Conn.
+However, Fotis and Michelle, who had been living together with her then-10-year-old daughter, were arrested on June 2 at a hotel in Avon, Conn.
 They were charged with hindering prosecution and tampering with evidence after, according to the arrest warrant obtained by NBC News, authorities found clothing and sponges stained with Jennifer's blood in city trash cans in Hartford.

 The warrant stated that surveillance footage from city security cameras showed a man who matched Fotis' description disposing of multiple trash bags in different bins on Albany Avenue in Hartford, while a woman who appeared to be Troconis waited in the passenger seat of a pickup truck (which turned out to belong to one of Fotis' employees, and Fotis had taken it from a job site).
 Investigators also spent many hours weeding through garbage at the city trash plant to search the contents of the cans that had already been hauled away.